Tia Ray: 2019: International collaborations; 1212

 In 2019, Ray released an EP titled 1212, written, produced and recorded mainly in Los Angeles, where she worked with local musicians including The Rascals, frequent collaborator of Ariana Grande, Kehlani and Babyface, whom she met in one of the studio sessions.

 During her stay in the city, she also collaborated with hip-hop group Far East Movement on "Paint the Clouds", Gallant on "Trust Myself," and Jason Derulo on "Champion", the theme song of the 2019 FIBA Basketball World Cup.

-2020 - Present: Beijing Winter Olympics theme song; release of ONCE UPON A MOON
+2020 - Present: Beijing Winter Olympics theme song; ONCE UPON A MOON, TRIP, and ALLURE

-In 2020, Ray released “Starfall” featuring electronic group HOYO-MiX, the theme song of Chinese video game Honkai Impact 3rd.
+In 2020, Ray released Starfall featuring electronic group HOYO-MiX, the theme song of Chinese video game Honkai Impact 3rd.

-She recorded the original version of the Beijing Winter Olympics theme song "Together for a Shared Future" with Hong Kong singer William Chan, which developed into a final version featuring over 200 artists.
+She recorded the original version of the Beijing Winter Olympics theme song Together for a Shared Future with Hong Kong singer William Chan, which developed into a final version featuring over 200 artists.

-In 2021, she released her fourth studio album ONCE UPON A MOON, spanning the singles "I'M NOT GOOD", "EMO WHISKEY" and "LITTLE TOO MUCH".
+In 2021, she released her fourth studio album Once Upon A Moon, spanning singles such as I'm Not Good, Emo Whiskey and Little Too Much.
+The album earned her two nominations at the 33rd Golden Melody Awards in Taiwan, including Best Mandarin Female Singer and Best Vocal Recording Album.
 She also recorded an hour-long performance of new and old tracks, released together with the album.

+In 2022, she released her fifth studio album Trip.
+In 2023, she released her sixth studio album Allure, which earned her a nomination for Best Mandarin Female Singer again at the 35th Golden Melody Awards.